TL;DR

 The task

-Mixpanel (or Amplitude, or your warehouse) is showing the retention cohort table: 12 weekly cohorts down, 12 weeks across, color-coded from red to dark green.
-Your CEO walked past your screen and said “so, is retention getting better?”
-You have 90 seconds before they ask again, the chart genuinely looks “kind of better in some columns and weirdly bad in row 4,” and you do not want to give the wrong directional answer to a question that defines next quarter’s roadmap.
-You want a 3-sentence readout that says what is actually happening, plus one outlier worth investigating before someone else builds a strategy on it.
+Mixpanel (or Amplitude, or your warehouse) is showing the retention cohort table: 12 weekly cohorts down, 12 weeks across, color-coded red to dark green.
+Your CEO walks past your screen and says “so, is retention getting better?”
+You have 90 seconds before they ask again.
+The chart genuinely looks “kind of better in some columns and weirdly bad in row 4,” and you do not want to give the wrong directional answer to a question that defines next quarter’s roadmap.
+You want a 3-sentence readout that says what is actually happening, plus one outlier worth investigating before someone builds a strategy on it.

 What AI cannot do: see your raw data, so you must transcribe the table accurately, ideally with weeks in the column header.
-It also cannot diagnose root causes; correlation with a feature ship date or pricing change is a hypothesis, not a finding.
+It cannot diagnose root causes either; correlation with a feature ship date or pricing change is a hypothesis, not a finding.
 And it cannot tell you whether a 3-point W1 lift is statistically significant.
-Small cohorts are noisy, and the model will confidently call a 24% → 27% swing “improvement” when it might be coin flips.
+Small cohorts are noisy: in a 50-user cohort, 5 extra returning users move retention by 10 points; the same 5 users move a 1,000-user cohort by 0.5 points.
+The model will confidently call a 24% → 27% swing “improvement” when it might be coin flips.

 A specific failure mode: AI defaults to reporting “improvement” whenever the most recent cohort beats the oldest cohort, ignoring the noisy middle.
 Tell it explicitly: “report direction across the trailing 6 cohorts, not first vs. last; and call out cohort-to-cohort noise where it exists.”